neuralinterfaces/brainsatplay/docs/about.md

 # Meet the Team
 ### Garrett Flynn
-*Founder and Director of Brains@Play*
+*Founder of Brains@Play*

 Garrett is a software engineer with a passion for building brain-responsive applications.

-With a background in neuroscience and interactive media, he has specialized in the development of browser-based BCI applications since 2019.
+With a background in neuroscience and interactive media, he's specialized in the development of web-based BCI systems since 2019.

 ## Brains@Play Fellows
 - [Aadithyan Rajesh](https://www.linkedin.com/in/aadithyanrajesh/) (2024)